 The Company classifies unrestricted publicly traded investments as trading securities and records them at fair value.
-For trading securities, the Company records unrealized gains or losses resulting from changes in fair value between measurement dates as a component of Gain on trading securities.
-Net unrealized gains and losses recognized during the reporting period on trading securities still held at the reporting date amounted to \$0, \$0 and \$98,744 for the years ended December 31, 2005, 2006 and 2007, respectively.
-None of the trading securities were sold during the period.
+The Company records unrealized gains or losses resulting from changes in fair value of its investment in trading securities between measurement dates as a component of "Gain (loss) on investments".
+In accordance with SFAS No. 157 "Fair Value Measurements", the Company determines the fair value of its investments in trading securities using quoted market prices in active markets for the same securities (Level 1 under the SFAS No. 157 hierarchy (see Note 16).
+The Company determines the cost of trading securities sold by using the First-In-First-Out ("FIFO") method.
 Purchases of, or proceeds from, the sale of trading securities are classified as cash flows from operating activities.
-Upon adoption of Statement of Financial Accounting Standards No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS No. 159"), the classification of purchases of, or proceeds from, the sale of trading securities or cash flows from investing activities based upon the Company's intent with respect to these securities (see Note 2 - Recent Accounting Pronouncements).
+The Company has adopted SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS No. 159") which allows the classification of purchases of, or proceeds from, the sale of trading securities to be classified to cash flows from operating activities or cash flows from investing activities based upon the Company's intent with respect to these securities.